Find the Cheapest Insurance Quotes in Your Area

 We reviewed car insurance rates in Arizona to help our readers find the cheapest companies and the best rates in the state.
-Annual costs in the Grand Canyon state were found to be $635 or $53 monthly on average for our sample drivers' liability coverage.
+Annual costs in the Grand Canyon state were found to be $1,306 or $109 monthly on average for our sample driver's full coverage.
 Costs varied city by city in Arizona, as well as company by company.
-For example, the most expensive city came in at 30% more than the state average while the cheapest city was 22% cheaper.
-Our sample drivers found that insuring with the most expensive company could pay for more than two years at the cheapest insurer in Arizona!
+For example, the most expensive city came in at 33% more than the state average while the cheapest city was 21% cheaper.
+Our sample drivers found that insuring with the most expensive company could pay for almost four years at the cheapest insurer in Arizona!
 Take a look at the results from our analysis, or input your zip code above to see which companies are quoting in your area:

 - Cheap Auto Insurance Companies